khunnaball/RSSFeed/README.md

-# RSS Feed Project for ukBathrooms
+# RSS Feed Recruitment Project

 A RSS Feed project using PHP, jQuery, HTML, CSS and Bootstrap 3.4.